 Bad Boy Cobalt by Carolina Herrera

 Bad Boy is a series that Carolina Herrera seems to be staying with, though without the million flankers its Bad Girl line seems to get.
-Nonetheless, we do have another flanker scent on the men’s line this year, Bad Boy Cobalt EDP Electrique.
-How does this one smell?
-How long does it last?
-Is it actually worth a try?
+Nonetheless, we do have another flanker scent on the men’s line this year (2022), Bad Boy Cobalt EDP Electrique.

-What does Bad Boy Cobalt Smell Like?
+Bad Boy Cobalt Overview

 Notes include: pink pepper, geranium, lavender, black plum, truffle accord, vetiver